 To qualify for either O1 visa, you must provide extensive documentation and prove that your skills and recognition are well above the typical professional in your field, with a national or international level of acclaim.

-The EB1 Visa is an employment-based immigrant visa that provides a fast-track path to US permanent residency (a Green Card) for highly accomplished foreign nationals.
+The EB1 Visa is an employment-based immigrant visa that provides a direct path to US permanent residency (a Green Card) for highly accomplished foreign nationals.
 It is reserved for individuals with extraordinary ability, outstanding academic achievement, or proven executive leadership.

 The EB1 Visa is divided into three distinct subcategories, each with its own requirements: